vaarg/Cariosus/README.md

 # Cariosus
-A repository of vulnerable C and Rust applications for reverse engineering challenges.
+An in-progress repository of vulnerable C and Rust applications for reverse engineering challenges.